ghoste9624/anonybash/README.md

 * anonyzsh zsh autocomplete
 * setup for easy modifications
 * classic anonymous options
-* switch between prompts from the command line
+* Install and switch between prompts from the command line
+* prompts only? no problem, anonybash MOTD installation is not required

 # anonybash one time installation
 ```
 cd ~